 I received my Ph.D in Political Science from the University of Washington.
 I also received my M.A. in Political Science from the UW and my B.A. in Political Science and Women's, Gender, and Sexuality Studies from The College of Wooster.

 I specialize in the study of political violence.
 I am specifically interested the relationships between violent actors' gender dynamics and legitimacy, public engagement, and accountability for human rights violations.
 I interrogate how women’s involvement - as participants or civilians - affects insurgent and state behavior and reputation.
-I am relatedly interested in terrorist and insurgent visuals: my current projects in this vein include analyses of women in rebel posters, cross-national visual propaganda, and gender in militia and right-wing iconography.
+I am relatedly interested in insurgent and armed group visuals: my current projects in this vein include analyses of women in rebel posters, cross-national visual propaganda, and gender in militia and right-wing iconography.

-My research is published in International Studies Quarterly, Security Studies, European Journal of International Security, and Feminist Media Studies, as well as in Foreign Policy, the Washington Post, Political Violence @ A Glance, and other outlets.
+My research is published or forthcoming in International Studies Quarterly, Security Studies, Security Dialogue, European Journal of International Security, and Feminist Media Studies, as well as in Foreign Policy, the Washington Post, Political Violence @ A Glance, and other outlets.
 In non-academic life, you can find me in the mountains or scouting out tacos.